 I hope this was helpful, and i really hope you enjoy New Zealand when you come, there is so much to see and do, you and your family will love it here!! almost 8 years ago

 Thank you Melesh.

 You have given me heaps of options that I hadnt yet looked at - I did see the Cadbury factory and there is no way I'm missing that place (stuff the kids thats for me!! hehe)

 I lived in NZ for a year when i was 8 and remember it like it was yesterday - so I cant wait to show my kids around - unfortunately we wont have time to do Glow Worm caves, Mt Taranaki or Kaikoira but theres always next time.

 Its still a while away so if you think of anything else feel free to write again - and if I can help you with queries about Adelaide Australia please ask.

-Pamela over 7 years ago
+Pamela almost 8 years ago

 Yael Gaffney: In July this year I visited Rotorua, and I also wasn't keen on paying a fortune to visit a "thermal park" (which apparently have timed geysers anyway).
 Kuirau Park which is right in the centre of town is free to visit and has boiling mud pools for you to marvel at!